Career

 Six practical tips for social media success

 Social media is the new résumé.
 In many ways, it’s even better than a résumé – a person’s social media stream can reveal attitudes, biases, and deficiencies that wouldn’t dare appear on a résumé.
-Your online thoughts – blogs, Instagram pictures, tweets on Twitter, posts on Facebook, among others – help to make up the digital you, which friends and…
+Your online thoughts are what friends and strangers will use to assess who you are and what you can contribute.
+The things you share on social…

 On Perspective